Hans von Ohain: Unaware of Whittle?

 It has often been claimed that Ohain was unaware of Whittle's work.
-While in a very strict sense this may be true (in that he was unaware of Whittle's experiments at Lutterworth where the RAF engineer ran the world's first jet engine on the 12th of April 1937), nevertheless Ohain had been given a copy of Whittle's patents by his lawyer, while his own patent application being prepared and before he had begun construction of an engine.
+While in a very strict sense this may be true (in that he was unaware of Whittle's experiments at Lutterworth where the RAF engineer ran the world's first jet engine on the 12th of April 1937), nevertheless Ohain had been given a copy of Whittle's patents by his lawyer, while his own patent application being prepared and before he had begun construction of his test engine.

-In his biography, Ohain frankly critiqued Whittle's design:
+In his biography, the following commentary appears in which Ohain frankly critiqued Whittle's design:

+The patent attorney happened upon a Whittle patent during the years that the von Ohain patents were being formulated.

+About Whittle’s patent von Ohain said, “We felt it looked like a patent of an idea.
+You find many idea patents.
+For an invention, it is not necessary that you build it.
+We thought it was not being seriously worked on.
+I had not the slightest idea that Whittle was at that time working very keenly along similar lines but with different technical approaches.”

+Hans described the difference: "Our structure was very unconventional and completely different from Whittle’s in almost every respect.
+Our patent claims did have to be narrowed in comparison to Whittle’s, because Whittle’s showed certain things.

-"When I saw Whittle's patent I was almost convinced that it had something to do with boundary layer suction combinations.
-It had a two-flow, dual entrance flow radial flow compressor that looked monstrous from an engine point of view.
-Its flow reversal looked to us to be an undesirable thing, but it turned out that it wasn't so bad after although it gave some minor instability problems ...
-Our patent claims had to be narrowed in comparison to Whittle's because Whittle showed certain things."
-He then somewhat understandably justified their knowledge of Whittle's work by saying: "We felt that it looked like a patent of an idea ...
-We thought that it was not seriously being worked on."
+When I saw Whittle’s patent, I was almost convinced that it had something to do with boundary-layer suction combinations.
+It had a two-flow, dual entrance flow, radial flow compressor that looked monstrous from an engine point of view.
+Its flow reversal looked to us to be an undesirable thing, but it turned out that it wasn’t so bad after all, though it gave some minor instability problems."